suvojeet-sengupta/issue_tracker/README.md

 1.  **Initial Setup:** Upon the very first launch, you'll be guided through a quick setup process.
 Here, you'll enter your CRM ID, Advisor Name, Team Leader, and select your Organization (DISH/D2H).
 These details are saved for future convenience.
 2.  **Issue Tracking:** From the main screen, you can easily record the start and end times of any issue.
-3.  **Submit and Open Form:** After filling in the required times, tap the prominent `Submit Issue and Open Form` button.
-The app will intelligently pre-fill the Google Form with your collected data and open it directly within the app's webview.
+3.  **Automated Submission:** After filling in the required times, tap the prominent `Submit Issue and Open Form` button.
+The app will intelligently pre-fill the Google Form with your collected data, open it directly within the app's webview, and automatically submit it.
-4.  **Final Submission:** The webview will automatically scroll to the Google Form's submit button.
-Follow the on-screen instruction to click the "Submit" button within the form to finalize your entry.
-5.  **Feedback:** Navigate to the feedback section to share your experience, where your name will be pre-filled for convenience.
+4.  **Feedback:** Navigate to the feedback section to share your experience, where your name will be pre-filled for convenience.

 ---